Higher Accredited Registered Member

-The UKAHPP welcomes applications from Psychotherapists working with adults in the United Kingdom in the category of UKAHPP Full Accredited Member: Psychotherapist (Registered) incorporating entry on to the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (UKAHPP Register) accredited by the Professional Standards Authority (PSA).
+The UKAHPP welcomes applications from Psychotherapists working with adults in the United Kingdom in the category of UKAHPP Higher Accredited RegisteredM ember: Psychotherapist incorporating entry on to the UKAHPP Register of Humanistic Psychotherapists and Psychotherapeutic Counsellors (UKAHPP Register) accredited by the Professional Standards Authority (PSA).

-As an Organisational Member of the UK Council for Psychotherapy (UKCP) the UKAHPP may sponsor Accredited Psychotherapists for UKCP Registration with the Humanistic and Integrative College (HIPC) under the UKCP Central Complaints Procedure.
+As an Organisational Member of the UK Council for Psychotherapy (UKCP) the UKAHPP may sponsor Higher Accredited Psychotherapists for UKCP Registration with the Humanistic and Integrative College (HIPC) under the UKCP Central Complaints Procedure.
 An additional annual fee applies for this facility.

 A. Minimum Criteria

 - The award of a Humanistic Psychotherapy qualification at Level 7 or equivalent of the Quality Assurance Agency (QAA): Framework for Higher Education Qualifications of UK Degree-Awarding Bodies (Master’s Degree, Integrated Master’s Degree, Postgraduate Diploma, Postgraduate Certificate).
 As other frameworks exist and may vary, applicants must demonstrate how their training equates to level 7 of the QAA

 - 900 training hours (comprising core training, supervision, mental health familiarisation placement) with a minimum of 600 direct tutor contact hours core training over a minimum of 4 years part-time covering the: Theory and Practice in a recognised Humanistic Psychotherapy approach; Theoretical understanding of other Humanistic Psychotherapy approaches and alternative Psychotherapy Modalities such as Psychoanalytic and Cognitive Behavioural Therapy approaches; Diversity and Equality; Research; Safeguarding Awareness; Ethics; Security and Confidentiality

 - 450 hours of supervised practice in a recognised area of psychotherapy practice, over a minimum of 2 years.

-- 1 hour of supervision to 6 hours of Client Contact that reflects the approach practiced, in an established face-to-face relationship preferably with the same UKAHPP Accredited Psychotherapist/Supervisor or equivalent.
+- 1 hour of supervision to 6 hours of Client Contact that reflects the approach practiced, in an established face-to-face relationship preferably with the same UKAHPP Higher Accredited Psychotherapist/Supervisor or equivalent.

 - A minimum of 160 hours of face-to-face Personal Therapy in the approach the applicant practices, over at least 4 years, with not less than 40 hours per year, preferably with the same Accredited Psychotherapist for 3 years.

 In addition applicants are required to: